weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex1_Prepare_for_Hybrid_Sync.md

     it in a later step in this task.
 Minimize the **Server Manager** window as well.

+30. Switch back to **LON-EX1** and from **Server Manager** open **DNS**.

+31. Expand **Forward Lookup Zones** and click your **Custom Domain, xxxUPNxxx.xxxCustomDomainxxx.xxx** to verify the TXT file has has transfered from **LON-DC1**.

+    > Note: It may take several minutes for the record to appear.
+You can refresh and reload the zone to force it to update.
+Wait until the TXT file appears before proceeding.
+It may be helpful to close and open **DNS Manager**.

+    >[!Alert] **If the TXT record does not appear Complete the Same Zone Transfer steps on DC-1 that you did on EX-1 except use 10.0.0.5 instead of 10.0.0.6 so the DC-1 and EX-1 can talk to each other**.

+32. When the TXT appears, switch back to **LON-DC1**

-23. You are now ready to return to the Microsoft 365 admin center and resume adding the domain record.
+33. You are now ready to return to the Microsoft 365 admin center and resume adding the domain record.
 If you’ll recall, when you were earlier adding the domain in the Microsoft 365 admin center, you indicated that you wanted to verify the domain using a TXT record.
 At that point you had to switch to DNS